Silicon Valley tech start-up Anduril raises $200 million to create a software-driven Defense Dept. contractor

 “We founded Anduril because we believe there is value in Silicon Valley technology companies partnering with the Department of Defense,” said Anduril chief executive Brian Schimpf, formerly the director of engineering at Palantir.
 Schimpf co-founded Anduril with Palmer Luckey, founder of the virtual-reality company Oculus.

-Anduril entered the market at a time when the Pentagon is shifting its focus from fighting terrorism and toward countering geopolitical rivals such as Russia, China and Iran.
-China especially has spent the past 10 years aggressively investing in next-generation technologies such as artificial intelligence and 5G communications.
+Anduril has entered the market at a time when the Pentagon is shifting its focus from fighting terrorism and toward countering geopolitical rivals such as Russia, China and Iran.
+China especially has spent the past decade years aggressively investing in next-generation technologies such as artificial intelligence and 5G communications.

 Seeking to maintain its edge, the Defense Department has poured resources into new programs, creating opportunities for West Coast technology companies that don’t usually do business with the government.